Boarding schools should follow all general COVID-19 guidance for schools, as well as the specific guidelines for boarding schools on this page.

 There will be times where maximising natural ventilation won’t be a suitable option to implement in teaching spaces, due to outdoor air quality in local areas.
 This may include times where backburning or bushfire smoke is impacting a school community.
 In these circumstances, schools will follow advice from the relevant authorities.

-Staff and students are encouraged to maintain physical distancing where practicable throughout the school day.
-Reducing close physical contact and maintaining physical distancing between students in residential areas of the school is highly recommended.
+Staff and students are recommended to maintain physical distancing and reduce close physical contact where practicable throughout the school day.

 Managing student illnesses